 Europe-based donors can support the Rijksmuseum via the Rijksmuseum Fonds whilst benefiting directly rom the tax advantages provided in the legislation of their respective country of residence thanks to the Transnational Giving Europe network.
 Discover the partner in your country or get in touch with us should you wish to receive further information.

 United Kingdom based donor can support the Rijksmuseum via the Rijksmuseum Fonds, a registered UK Charity.
 Tax relief can be gained on your donation.
 For more information please contact the Development Office via the details below.

-United States based donors can support Rijksmuseum activities in a tax efficient way through a contribution to the Rijksmuseum American Fund at the King Baudouin Foundation United States.
+For U.S. based donors it is possible to support the Rijksmuseum in a tax efficient way through a contribution to the Rijksmuseum American Fund at the King Baudouin Foundation United States.
 Because KBFUS is a public charity operating under Sections 501(c)(3) and 509(a)(1) of the IRC, U.S.- based donors may claim the maximum tax benefits allowed by U.S. tax law for their contributions.
 The IRS determination letter and most recent tax return for KBFUS are available upon request.
-Please note that the Board of Directors of KBFUS retains the ultimate control over the use of all contributions received by KBFUS

 020 6747 133

 020 6747 367